BrianLusina/portfolio/README.md

 The workflow files can be found [here](./github/workflows) and more can be added as seen fit.

+### Docker Builds

+For those who are interested in building the docker image, the following steps are required:

+1. If using Github Actions to run the CI pipeline, then you will need to add the DOCKERHUB_USERNAME & DOCKERHUB_PASSWORD environment variables to secrets in the repository.
+2. If using Travis CI, then you will need to add the DOCKERHUB_USERNAME & DOCKERHUB_PASSWORD environment variables to the Travis CI settings.
+3. If using CircleCI, then you will need to add the DOCKERHUB_USERNAME & DOCKERHUB_PASSWORD environment variables to the CircleCI settings.
+4. If using Gitlab CI, then you will need to add the DOCKERHUB_USERNAME & DOCKERHUB_PASSWORD environment variables to the Gitlab CI settings.
+5. If using Bitbucket Pipelines, then you will need to add the DOCKERHUB_USERNAME & DOCKERHUB_PASSWORD environment variables to the Bitbucket Pipelines settings.
+6. If using Azure Pipelines, then you will need to add the DOCKERHUB_USERNAME & DOCKERHUB_PASSWORD environment variables to the Azure Pipelines settings.
+7. If using AWS CodeBuild, then you will need to add the DOCKERHUB_USERNAME & DOCKERHUB_PASSWORD environment variables to the AWS CodeBuild settings.
+8. If using Azure DevOps, then you will need to add the DOCKERHUB_USERNAME & DOCKERHUB_PASSWORD environment variables to the Azure DevOps settings.

 ## Deploying the application

 This is a simple static application, so the deployment options are vast and therfore not covered in this guide.
 However the options are as follows: